Importing Annotations Guide

 Values within segmentation file to taxonomy categories.

-Once you've prepared the , you can import the images and annotations using the or .
+Once you’ve prepared the items list in the format defined below, you can import the images and annotations using the create_datapoints

 segmentations